 University of Stuttgart

-- Open to students with at least one year of German language experience
+- Courses in German and English.
+Open to students with no prior German language experience.

-- Collins Scholarship available.
-See Further Reading below for more information
+- Collins Scholarship and Baden-Württemberg Stipend available.
+See Further Reading below for more information.

 and Information Technology